Fodor's Expert Review Pasaje Chinitas

 The narrow streets and alleys on each side of Calle Marqués de Larios have charms of their own.
 The most famous is Pasaje Chinitas, off Plaza de la Constitución and named for the notorious Chinitas cabaret here.
-Peep into the dark, vaulted bodegas where old men down glasses of seco añejo or Málaga Virgen, local wines made from Málaga's muscatel grapes.
+Peep into the dark, vaulted bodegas (wineries) where old men down glasses of seco añejo or Málaga Virgen, local wines made from Málaga's muscatel grapes.
 Silversmiths and vendors of religious books and statues ply their trades in shops that have changed little since the early 1900s.
-Backtrack across Larios, and, in the streets leading to Calle Nueva, you can see shoeshine boys, lottery-ticket vendors, Gypsy guitarists, and tapas bars serving wine from huge barrels.
+Backtrack across Larios, and, in the streets leading to Calle Nueva and Calle San Juan, you can see shoeshine boys, lottery-ticket vendors, Gypsy guitarists, and tapas bars serving wine from huge barrels.